liatparker/ai_agent/README.md

-the math_learning_agent purpase is to create a simple straightforward agent that can teach math by executing relevant exercises with the relevant feedback afterwards
+the math_learning_agent purpose is to create a simple straightforward agent that can teach math by executing relevant exercises with the relevant feedback afterwards